 Parents who enroll their children in the center will be given a tour of the facility and the classroom that their child will attend.
 All new parents are required to attend an orientation before their child starts in our program.
-All enrollment forms (AF Form 1181, DD Form 2652, Contract, Form 1531, Credit Card Form, updated shot record and LES/pay stub) must be completed prior to your child's start date.
-A \$25.00 non-refundable holding fee required once a child has been enrolled in the program.
-However, once a child is enrolled the \$25 holding fee will be applied to your first payment.
+Enrollment in CYPBMS to include the following documents must be completed prior to your child's start date.